R v Betts and Ridley

-R v Betts and Ridley (1930) 22 Cr App R 148 is a 1930 landmark case in English criminal law that established and confirmed that to be convicted of a crime under the doctrine of common purpose, it was not necessary for the accessory to be present "actually" (at the exact moment or within sight) when the offence was carried out.
+R v Betts and Ridley (1930) 22 Cr App R 148 was a 1930 landmark case in English criminal law which established that to be convicted of a crime under the doctrine of common purpose, it was not necessary for the accessory to be present or within sight when the offence was carried out.

 Facts

 Victor Betts and Herbert Ridley agreed to rob a man, William Thomas Andrews, as he was on his way to the bank.
 Their plan was that Betts would take the man to the ground and snatch his bag.
 Meanwhile, Ridley would be waiting around the corner in a getaway car, which he had used to help Betts reach the scene.

 Betts struck Andrews with such force with proven intent to cause serious bodily harm, that he died.
 Ridley was charged with aiding and abetting murder and of being an accessory before the act, which, if proven, carried the same default sentence.